 - Dissolve the yeast in warm water.
 Stir until nice and bubbly.

-- Mix the flour and salt in your bowl.
+- Mix the flour, lecithin and salt in your bowl.
 Make a well in the center.

 - Add the honey and olive oil to the lukewarm water.
 Stir together.
 Tip: If you add the olive oil first, the honey will not stick to the measuring spoon.